illinois-cs241/broadway/Readme.md

 These endpoints are only meant for worker nodes ([Graders](https://github.com/illinois-cs241/broadway-grader)) in the cluster.

 ### Auth
 All grader request headers should have the format (except register endpoint which does not require worker id since you only get the worker id after registration).
-Describes a two layer authentication since workers both the cluster token and a worker ID which is an [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/).
+Describes a two layer authentication since workers need both the cluster token and a worker ID which is an [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/).
 ```
 {
     'Authorization': <cluster token>,